bmm00000/practice/typescript1/NOTES.md

 WATCH OUT! make sure you don't have the same-name JS and TS files open at the same time, or the IDE will shout at you errors due to variable duplicates, etc.

-you will need to run 'npm init' in the project folder, so you get the package.json file and you can install lite-server: npm install --save-dev lite-server
+you will need to run 'npm init' (the 'npm' tool to download third party libraries/dependencies is available after you install node.js) in the project folder, so you get the package.json file and you can install lite-server: npm install --save-dev lite-server
-(development only dependency: tool that helps us during development, and doesn't include any code that will be executed as the main code of the app) then you add the 'start' script in the package.json file. when you run 'npm start', you run the 'start' script, and lite-server serves the index.html file in the project, and it will reload the page when anything changes.
+(development only dependency: tool that helps us during development, and doesn't include any code that will be executed as the main code of the app) then you add the 'start' script in the package.json file. when you run 'npm start', you run the 'start' script, and lite-server serves the index.html file next to the package.json file in the project, and it will reload the page when anything changes.

 //
 //